Yeray Álvarez: Club career

 On 12 June 2017, tests found further cancerous abnormalities, resulting in Yeray having to undergo chemotherapy treatment.
 On his return to the club's training centre the following month, he was greeted by the entire playing squad, who had all shaved their heads in a gesture of solidarity.
 On 20 December, he captained the Athletic under-23s in a win over Swansea City in the Premier League International Cup (a reserves tournament).
 259 days after his last appearance, he made his return with the senior team on 4 February 2018 (exactly one year after his first comeback match, both fixtures by strange coincidence taking place on World Cancer Day), playing the entirety of a 2–0 domestic league defeat away to Girona.

 Yeray agreed to a new seven-year deal on 18 July 2019, keeping him at the San Mamés Stadium until 2026 and with a release clause set at €70m.
 He scored his first competitive goal for the first team on 25 January 2021, heading home a cross from Iker Muniain for his team's second in an eventual 5–1 home victory against Getafe CF.

 On 31 May 2023, Yeray underwent surgery to address the pubalgia problems that were preventing him from playing regularly.
 On 6 October, he suffered a muscle injury to his thigh that also required operation and kept him out for four months.
 In March 2024, another muscle ailment prevented him from participating in the final of the Copa del Rey against RCD Mallorca.

 Yeray made his 250th competitive appearance for Athletic on 30 March 2025, in a 0–0 home draw with CA Osasuna.
-In July, he released a statement announcing that he had been provisionally suspended after failing a doping test following the Europa League semi-final loss to Manchester United on 1 May – the banned substance was believed to be in a medicine to combat alopecia, a condition which he had been experiencing since his cancer treatment; on 8 September, he was handed a ten-month suspension (backdated to the beginning of the provisional suspension in June, he would be allowed to resume official training in February and to play matches in April 2026).
+In July, he released a statement announcing that he had been provisionally suspended after failing a doping test following the Europa League semi-final loss to Manchester United on 1 May – the banned substance was believed to be in a medicine to combat alopecia, a condition which he had been experiencing since his cancer treatment; on 8 September, he was handed a ten-month suspension.

+On 2 February 2026, Yeray was allowed to return to training.
+As also previously dictated by the ban, he was able to play two months later.